SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 You also can't change it from a constant to a variable (or vice versa).

 The value of an existing variable can be changed to another value of the same type.
-You can also print the value of any named value using the ``println`` function, to see its current value:
+You can also print the value of any named value by using the ``println`` function:

 .. testcode:: namedValues